 Spread Pesto over the scone dough.
-Sprinkle cheese over and dot with bacon pieces.
+Sprinkle cheese over and dot with bacon pieces, if using.

 Bake for 20 – 25 minutes.

-Cut into six serving positions.
+Cut into six serving portions.
 Serve with a salad.
 Great in tomorrow’s lunch box.

 Instead of the bacon use cooked leftover chicken, sliced vienna sausages or our Sun-dried Tomatoes.